UniversalDependencies/UD_Spanish-GSD/README.md

   * Fixed: det can be used only with UPOS DET or PRON.
   * Fixed: mark can be used only with SCONJ.
   * Fixed: ordinal numerals are attached as amod, not nummod.
+  * Fixed: auxiliaries have UPOS AUX, not VERB or PROPN.
 * 2021-11-15 v2.9
   * Fixed some lemmas of participles that are tagged VERB (#12).
 * 2019-11-15 v2.5